 The Guidelines also clarify how institutions may recognise the effects of different CRM techniques for capital requirement purposes.
 In particular, for unfunded credit protection they clarify the set of compliant approaches that are available to institutions to recognise the effects of the credit protection by adjusting their risk parameter estimates.
-Moreover, the Guidelines clarify whether exposure values or LGD estimates are to be adjusted to recognise different forms of funded credit protection, namely netting and collateral.
+Moreover, the Guidelines clarify how to recognise the effects of funded credit protection based on netting.

-Legal basis and next steps
+Legal basis, implementation and next steps